-1) Place the NR BS at the positioner.
+1) Place the BS at the positioner.

-2) Align the manufacturer declared coordinate system orientation (D.2) of the NR BS with the test system.
+2) Align the manufacturer declared coordinate system orientation (D.2) of the BS with the test system.

-3) Move the NR BS on the positioner in order that the direction to be tested aligns with the test antenna.
+3) Move the BS on the positioner in order that the direction to be tested aligns with the test antenna.

-4) Configure the beamforming settings of the NR BS according to the direction of the testing.
+4) Configure the beamforming settings of the BS according to the direction of the testing.

 5) Set the BS type 1-Oto transmit NR-FR1-TM1.1 or any DL signal using TX diversity, MIMO transmission or carrier aggregation, using the configuration with the minimum number of cells and reference signals.